applewoodsmokedham/metagraph/memory-bank/productContext.md

 4. **SDK Abstraction Layer**: Using a custom SDK abstraction layer for interacting with the Oyl SDK.

 5. **Error Handling Strategy**: Implementing a comprehensive error handling strategy at multiple levels.

+6. **Wallet Integration**: Using the LaserEyes package for Bitcoin wallet integration.

+7. **Client-Side Rendering**: Ensuring wallet functionality is only rendered on the client-side to prevent server-side rendering issues.

+8. **Network Mapping**: Using a network mapping utility to align METHANE network environments with LaserEyes network types.

+## Value Proposition

+METHANE provides a complete environment for Bitcoin developers to:

+1. **Explore and Learn**: Discover and understand Alkanes metaprotocol and Sandshrew API methods.

+2. **Test and Debug**: Test smart contracts and debug issues with detailed execution traces.

+3. **Integrate and Deploy**: Learn proper integration patterns for both API methods and wallet functionality.

+4. **Connect and Transact**: Connect to Bitcoin wallets and test with real transactions.

+5. **Switch and Compare**: Toggle between different network environments to compare behavior.

+By combining API method exploration, smart contract testing, and wallet integration, METHANE offers a comprehensive toolkit for Bitcoin developers that addresses the full development lifecycle from learning and exploration to testing and deployment.

 This product context provides the foundation for understanding why METHANE exists, what problems it solves, and how it should work to meet user needs.